mgreenberry/Waste-Not-Want-Not/README.md

 12. I would like to be able to see a list of food that has been wasted
 13. I would like to be able to delete food items from the wasted food list
 14. I want to able to learn and easily understand what the website is about
-15. I want to easily understand about how the app works
-16. I want to easily understand what each section of the app does
+15. I want to easily understand what each section of the app does
-17. I want to click on navigation links to be taken to the correct page/section and to be able to return to the home page or another page without using the brower forward/backward buttons
+16. I want to click on navigation links to be taken to the correct page/section and to be able to return to the home page or another page without using the brower forward/backward buttons
-18. I want these navigation links to include user friendly menus which are easy to uderstand and use
+17. I want these navigation links to include user friendly menus which are easy to uderstand and use
-19. I want the content to be easy to read and have a predictable layout so that each page can be navigated easily
+18. I want the content to be easy to read and have a predictable layout so that each page can be navigated easily

 [Back to content](#table-of-contents)